China a sweet spot for U.S. companies’ earnings in second quarter

 There are some sectors that are proving a tougher slog for foreign companies.

 Major international automakers, even those reporting increased revenues, have pointed to squeezed margins in one of the world's most competitive markets.
-U.S. automaker General Motors <GM.N>, for example, saw a strong April-June quarter, but said it faced "pricing challenges".
+U.S. automaker General Motors, for example, saw a strong April-June quarter, but said it faced "pricing challenges".

 And some economists warn that it is unclear how long the Chinese economy and the markets can keep their buzz.